paladinarcher/vetsez-ds-demo1-coding-challenge-app/README.md

 set DATABASE_PASSWORD=dsbpa
 ```

-5. At a command prompt, run the following commands while in Rails base directory:
+5. At a command prompt, run the following commands while in Rails root:
 ```
 options
 gem install bundler